Michimasa Fujino

-Michimasa Fujino (藤野 道格, Fujino Michimasa) is a retired Japanese aeronautical engineer, entrepreneur, and founder of the Honda Aircraft Company, a subsidiary of the Honda Motor Company.
+Michimasa Fujino (藤野 道格, Fujino Michimasa) (born March 1960) is a retired Japanese aeronautical engineer, entrepreneur, and founder of the Honda Aircraft Company, a subsidiary of the Honda Motor Company.
 Fujino worked as chief engineer within Honda R&D, then as vice president, before he was named the project leader for HondaJet development.
 He was also a Honda Motor managing officer.
 At Honda Aircraft, he played a crucial role in the growth of the company, and was responsible for the overall strategy of its design, development, certification, marketing, sales, and production of the HondaJet.

 For his work at Honda Aircraft, Fujino has received the American Institute of Aeronautics and Astronautics (AIAA) Aircraft Design Award (2012), the SAE International Award, the Clarence L. Kelly Johnson Aerospace and Vehicle Design Award (2014), and the International Council of the Aeronautical Sciences Award for Innovation in Aeronautics.
 He is the first aircraft designer to receive all four awards, as well as the first individual of Asian descent to win the AIAA award, making him a notable figure in the contemporary aviation and very light jet industry.

 Fujino was elected a member of the National Academy of Engineering in 2017 for the creation of the HondaJet and the formation of the Honda Aircraft Company.
 In 2022, it was announced that he would retire as president and CEO of the company in April, a post he held since its founding in 2006, and continue as a consultant following his retirement.

 Background

 Education

-Fujino holds a Bachelor of Science degree and Doctorate degree in aeronautical engineering from University of Tokyo.
+Fujino holds a Bachelor of Science degree and Doctorate degree in aeronautical engineering from the University of Tokyo.
 He is also currently a fellow in several international organizations, including the American Institute for Aeronautics and Astronautics, the Royal Aeronautical Society, and SAE International.
 Fujino is also an international member of the National Academy of Engineering.